neptuneio/Community-runbooks/README.md

 Runbooks
 ========

-A runbook is a list of diagnostic or resolution steps for an on-call engineer to execute to resolve an IT alert.
+A runbook is a list of diagnostic or remediation steps for an on-call engineer to execute to resolve an IT alert.

 Explore different categories of alerts under "runbooks" directory above.